romantomjak/romantomjak.com/content/posts/managing-docker-compose-secrets.md

 I use docker compose pretty much for everything.
 I remember at one point I even was maintaing a production application with docker compose.
 I would copy the `docker-compose.yml` file to the server and then start the containers manually.

 I really liked how simple it was.
-There was nothing to maintain apart from the same docker compose file I used locally during development!
+There was nothing to maintain apart from the same docker compose file I used during development!
 Managing secrets was annoying though.
 Not impossible, but mighty annoying.

 Over the years I've tried multiple approaches - I've tried creating `.env` file, I've tried writing a shell script, I've templated the `docker-compose.yml`, I've even hard coded secrets in `docker-compose.yml` (don't do that).
 None of the approaches truly made me think "yeah, this is nice".
 It was more like "hope no one sees this xoxo".